-What is the best Echo show available?
+These are the Amazon Echo Show devices that you should buy

-Best Amazon Echo Show in 2019: Which smart display should you buy?
-Android Central 2019
+Best Amazon Echo Show 2021: Which smart display should you buy?
+Android Central 2021

-Did you know that there are three Echo Show devices currently being sold by Amazon?
-And that there was something called an Echo Spot?
-With so many showy Echo devices, which one should you get?
-We'll talk you through each option to help you decide which is right for your home, although we recommend the new Echo Show 8 above the others because of its great size.
+You may already know that there are three smart screen devices made by Amazon.
+But do you know which is the best Amazon Echo Show?
+With so many showy Echo devices, it can be hard to decide which one you should get.
+So we're here to talk you through each option to help you decide which is suitable for your home.
+Although, right now, we recommend the Echo Show 8 (2nd Gen) above the others because of its perfectly accommodating size.

-- Best for Entertainment: Echo Show (2nd Gen)
+- Best Amazon Echo Show for kids: Echo Show 5 (2nd Gen) Kids

+- Best Amazon Echo Show alternative: Fire HD 8 Plus with Wireless Charging Dock

-Best Overall: Echo Show 8
+Best Amazon Echo Show overall: Echo Show 8 (2nd Gen)

-The Echo Show 8 is the newest product in the Echo Show line, and as such, it takes some of the best features from the high and low ends.
-For example, it is in-between the smaller size of the Show 5 and the arguably unwieldy size of the Show (2nd Gen).
-It improves upon the sound quality of the smaller Show 5 with double the number of speakers (two 2-inch speakers at 10W per channel vs. one 1.7-inch speaker at 4W per channel).
-Plus, it has the same 1280x800 display as the larger Show (2nd Gen) for a higher ratio of pixels per inch.
+The Echo Show 8 (2nd Gen) sits right in the middle of the Echo Show line.
+As such, it takes some of the best features from the high to low ends.
+For example, it's in-between the smaller size of the Echo Show 5 (2nd Gen) and the arguably unwieldy size of the Echo Show 10 (3rd Gen).
+It improves the smaller Echo Show 5 (2nd Gen) sound quality with double speakers (two 2-inch speakers at 10W per channel vs. one 1.7-inch speaker at 4W per channel).
+Plus, it has the same 1280x800 display as the larger Echo Show 10 (3rd Gen) for a higher pixel ratio per inch.

-The Echo Show 8 continues to build on Amazon's renewed interest in consumer privacy.
+The Echo Show 8 (2nd Gen) continues to build on Amazon's renewed interest in consumer privacy.
 It features a built-in camera shutter and a microphone/camera off button that allows users to physically confirm the device is not watching or listening to them.
-It also keeps the on-screen Privacy Hub controls that the Echo Show 5 introduced.
+It also keeps the on-screen Privacy Hub controls that the first Echo Show 5 introduced.

-The Show 8 doesn't ship with the Zigbee hub integration that the larger Show (2nd Gen) includes.
-However, setting up and controlling your smart home devices with the Show 8 should be a breeze thanks to Amazon's new Certified for Humans program.
+The Echo Show 8 (2nd Gen) doesn't ship with the Zigbee hub integration that the larger Echo Show 10 (3rd Gen) includes.
+However, setting up and controlling your smart home devices with the Echo Show 8 (2nd Gen) should be a breeze, thanks to Amazon's Certified for Humans program.
 This program promises to introduce "struggle-free, tinker-free, and stress-free" devices that pair quickly and easily with Alexa and Echo products.

-There are some trade-offs with this device, however.
-Like the smaller Show 5, you only get a 1-megapixel front-facing camera, which isn't great for video chatting.
-While the audio is a step up from the Show 5, it still doesn't feature Dolby processing, which the 2nd Gen has.
-Despite these trade-offs, we think this will be the perfect Echo Show device for most people.
+There are some tradeoffs with this device, however.
+Like the larger Echo Show 10 (3rd Gen), the Echo Show 8 (2nd Gen) includes a 13MP front-facing camera that can keep you or the subject always in the frame, which is perfect for great video chatting.
+However, the display itself cannot rotate to follow your gaze when you move about the room.
+While the audio is a step up from the Show 5 (2nd Gen), it doesn't have a woofer, which the Echo Show 10 (3rd Gen) has.
+Despite these tradeoffs, we think this will be the perfect Echo Show device for most people.

 Pros: